LongThinhLe/robotics_studio2/README.md

   `$ cd ~/rs2_ws/robotics_studio2/src/selfie_drawing_ur3/scripts`

+6. Make the file to be executable

+   `$ chmod -x GUI.py`

-6. RUN the file GUI.py
+8. RUN the file GUI.py

   `$ python3 GUI.py`

-7. If you don't have `python3` in your Linux, use:
+8. If you don't have `python3` in your Linux, use:

   `$ pip install python3`